Internal financing: Retained earnings

 Retained earnings is the most common source of internal financing for a company.
 Retained earnings are the profits of a company that are not distributed to shareholders in the form of dividends, but rather are reinvested to fund new projects or ventures.
 Because retained earnings are reinvested rather than distributed in dividends, the company must insure that the investments they make, or the projects they fund using the earnings, yield a rate of return that is equivalent to or higher than the rate of return that investors can generate by reinvesting those dividends that they could have received, all while maintaining the same level of risk.
 By failing to do so the financial manager may face adverse effects and risk losing shareholders which would lead to a decrease in company value.

 Basic process of internal financing through retained earnings and the sale of assets to generate capital.

 The reinvestment of earnings helps current shareholders in that it allows them to maintain the value of their shares.
 By sourcing the funds internally, a company would not need to issue new shares to raise capital through an IPO thus preventing the dilution of current shareholders' share values.
 Because retained earnings are funds that are already flowing through the company, the firm does not need to wait to receive those funds, meaning they are readily available for use.
-It is important to note that companies can do more than just reinvest their earnings or pay them out as dividends.
+Companies can do more than just reinvest their earnings or pay them out as dividends.
 When companies choose to pay out dividends, they only use between 50% and 70% of their earnings, the rest may be utilised elsewhere.

 Commonly, most firms rely heavily on internal financing, and retained earnings remains the most prominent form of financing for a firm.
 Shareholders in a firm are generally happy for retained earnings to be reinvested into the business as long as the projects that the funds are invested in produce a positive NPV.
 The reason for this is that any projects that are invested in which produce a positive NPV will subsequently increase a shareholders wealth.
 If internal funds in the form of retained earnings are not enough to cover the cost of an investment then the company faces a financial deficit.
 In order to overcome this deficit the company would need to cut back on paying dividends in order to increase their retained earnings or alternatively source their funds externally.
 Studies show that financial managers rely heavily on internal financing because they tend to avoid external financing based on irrational or self-serving fears.
 For example, by issuing new shares to raise capital the financial manager will be subject to the scrutiny of the financial market and may face awkward questions from potential investors.